 Animals Are More Determined

 In the winter, because of the facts mentioned above, animals are much more determined to get into your home because their survival could depend on it.
-They’re cold, hungry, potentially sick, and most likely desperate.
+They’re cold, hungry and desperate.
 This combination makes for a situation that you don’t want in your home.
 It’s important, therefore, to do what you can to keep animals out.

 Keeping animals out of your home can be challenging, which is why it’s so important for you to be proactive in your approach.